cezarysanecki/parking-domain/README.md

 Do not know exactly...
 I tried to implement voting and vaccination domain, but writing ugly code (for education purposes) discouraged me from them.
 I wrote about that on [my blog \[PL\]](https://cezarysanecki.pl/2024/02/13/prezentacja-prostej-domeny/).
+I hope that coding anemic model for parking domain will not end like previous examples.
+And I heard about this domain in one of the [DevMentors YouTube video](https://www.youtube.com/@DevMentorsPL/videos)... and I think why not!

 ### Why Java and Spring?